 - Create post-event content.
 Engage with your guests and follow up with content that builds on the event content.
 Not a content king?
 That’s okay take cues from your audience.
 For example: If questions were asked but not answered, turn them into a blog post.

-Planning a virtual event may seem like a lot of work, but the results will be worth your effort.
+Planning and hosting a successful virtual event may seem like a lot of work, but the results will be worth your effort.
 From engaging your current clientele to reaching new leads, virtual events provide tangible benefits to small businesses.

 Plus, as we said, virtual events are going to be part of the new normal, it’s time to jump in with both feet.